dmsoares/star-trek-action-figures-inc/README.md

 1. __expressiveness__: it tries to __separate the meaning of a program from its implementation__.
 When this is achieved, the implementation can be optimized (be it at application or compiler level, for example) to different realities (e.g, parallelism) without changing the meaning of the program.
 Take the `map` function: "apply a function `f` to every value in a data structure `d`, leaving the structure intact" expresses meaning, but says nothing about _how_ to do it or what's the structure of `d` (is it a list, a tree or something else?
 If a list, should we do it from left-to-right, all-at-the-same-time or any other way?).
 2. __tackles complexity through modularity__: given by laziness and function composition in general and more specifically by higher-order functions, modularity allows building big programs out of smaller ones, reusing and modifying components with a high degree of freedom.
 John Hughes makes a stronger case than I ever will in his paper [Why Functional Programming Matters](https://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf).
 3. __correctness__: this can be controversial, but I always feel software correctness is at the heart of most discussions around FP (in particularly in Haskell and other languages gravitating around it) in a way I just don't see in other ecosystems.
 Be it via testing, FP introduced [property-based testing](https://begriffs.com/posts/2017-01-14-design-use-quickcheck.html), or via _correctness-by-construction_: Haskell's type-system is one of the most rich of industry-grade languages and has been like that since its beginning, and new languages like [Agda](https://agda.readthedocs.io/en/latest/getting-started/what-is-agda.html) are breaking new ground with regards to type-safety.
+Also, see the discussion around [effect systems (and maybe discover a new language)](https://www.unison-lang.org/docs/fundamentals/abilities/).

 The discussion around programming styles is surely an old one.
 I always suggest reading John Backus' 1977 Turing Award Lecture [_Can Programming Be Liberated from the von Neumann Style?_](https://dl.acm.org/doi/pdf/10.1145/359576.359579) for putting modern languages in perspective.